Elio-yang/elio-yang/README.md

 Recently, I have focused on understanding and addressing performance issues (e.g., data movement [ISCA'25]) in secure GPU architectures like confidential computing [ISPASS'25, +].

-I am also interested in making cryptographic protocols (e.g., PIR and FHE) more practical using GPUs.
+I am also interested in making cryptographic protocols (e.g., PIR/DEPIR and FHE) more practical using GPUs.

 Check my homepage: [here](https://elio-yang.github.io/)